 LMI’s Clark Spencer Talks Joint Health Risk Management (JHRM) for Defense Health

-Clark Spencer Health, Data & Analytics, Digital Solutions, DefenseCould you tell us a little bit about your role here at LMI and some of the projects you are involved in?
+Clark Spencer Health, Data & Analytics, Technology Solutions, DefenseCould you tell us a little bit about your role here at LMI and some of the projects you are involved in?

 As a vice president, digital solutions in LMI’s Digital and Analytic Services, I lead teams that are focused on delivering platforms that integrate hardware, software, data, and analytics to solve long-standing issues facing civilian and defense agencies.
 For example, we’re currently developing a Joint Health Risk Management (JHRM—pronounced “Jay Harm”) system for the Defense Health Agency and Joint Program Executive Office for Chemical, Biological, Radiological, and Nuclear Defense (JPEO CBRND).
 This novel solution ingests data from a variety of sources including weather, geo-terrain, and fixed and wearable sensors to detect potential CBRN threats.
 Using Artificial Intelligence and Machine Learning (AI/ML), we can make predictions about health consequences for the warfighter and deployed civilian personnel before they occur.
 These types of insights are the holy grail of health risk management and can only be realized by combining advanced Internet of Things (IoT) and sensor technology with expertly trained AI operating at the edge.